 Only a few accredited U.S. community and technical colleges offer gunsmithing education and training programs.
 Among the best of these schools, Yavapai College and Piedmont Technical College offer certificate and associate's degree programs in the field.
-Enrolling in gunsmithing programs typically requires meeting a range of requirements, including background checks.
-Students must also provide their own gunsmithing tools, which can cost around $3,000.
-Read on for more information about program requirements and classes.
+Colorado School of Trades also has a strong program.
+Each of them provides wide-ranging, comprehensive training for aspiring gunsmiths.

-Yavapai College in Prescott, Arizona
+Yavapai College in Prescott, AZ

-Piedmont Technical College in Greenwood, South Carolina
+Piedmont Technical College

 Piedmont Technical College offers introductory and advanced certificates in gunsmithing.
-Classes are held during the day and in the evening and include classes in tool use, blueprint reading, gunsmithing techniques, handgun technology, rifle stockmaking, barrel fitting, and gunmetal finishing.
+Advanced certificate students get to build a pistol, rifle, or shotgun for their final project.
+Classes are held during the day and in the evening and include classes in tool use, blueprint reading, gunsmithing techniques, handgun technology, rifle stock-making, barrel fitting, and gunmetal finishing.
 Both certificate programs require students to complete final projects.

-Top Gunsmithing Schools
+More Gunsmithing Schools

-|Lenoir Community College||Has three workshops dedicated to gunsmithing and construction trades|
+|Lenoir Community College||Kinston, NC||Has three workshops dedicated to gunsmithing and construction trades|

-|Montgomery Community College||This school offers short-term National Rifle Association gunsmithing courses in addition to the school's gunsmithing program|
+|Montgomery Community College||Troy, NC||Offers short-term National Rifle Association gunsmithing courses in addition to the school's gunsmithing program|

-|Murray State College||Gunsmithing students go on field trips and attend professional conferences|
+|Murray State College||Tishomingo, OK||Gunsmithing students go on field trips and attend professional conferences|

-|Pine Technical College||Since the program's inception in 1980, the average job placement rate has held between 96 and 100 percent.||Pine City, MN|
+|Pine Technical College||Pine City, MN||Since the program was started in 1980, the average job placement rate has been very high.|

-|Trinidad State Junior College||Has the oldest gunsmithing program in the United States|
+|Trinidad State Junior College||Trinidad, CO||Has the oldest gunsmithing program in the United States|